facebookarchive/jstransform/README.md

 * Supports source map generation
 * Comes pre-bundled with a small set of (optional) ES6 -> ES5 transforms

 NOTE: If you're looking for a library for writing new greenfield JS transformations, consider looking at the  [Recast](https://github.com/benjamn/recast) library instead of jstransform.
 We are still actively supporting jstransform (and intend to for the foreseeable future), but longer term we would like to direct efforts toward Recast.
-Recast does a far better job of performantly scaling to support a multi-pass JS transformation pipeline, and this is important when attempting to apply many transformations to a source file.
+Recast does a far better job of supporting a multi-pass JS transformation pipeline, and this is important when attempting to apply many transformations to a source file.

 ## Examples
 Using a pre-bundled or existing transform: